Belle Mulligan Scholarship

 A letter of support from a non-business party that outlines why you are deserving of this scholarship.

-The deadline for applications is May 15 of each year.
-The scholarship will be presented at CIRI's Annual Investor Relations Conference on June 15-17 in Ottawa, Ontario.
+The deadline for applications is April 27, 2015.
+The scholarship will be presented at CIRI's Annual Investor Relations Conference on May 31 - June 2, 2015 in Banff, Alberta.